Asian shares mixed after Wall St gains on Fed chair comments

 The benchmark S&P 500 climbed 1.3% following a shaky day where stocks pinballed between losses and gains as Fed Chair Jerome Powell gave his first public comments since raising rates last week.
 Other indexes also gained.

+Investors are caught between hopes that the Fed will ease back on rate hikes because inflation is cooling and worries that strong employment data augur a potential rebound in price pressures, Stephen Innes of SPI Asset Management said in a commentary.

+“For the next little while, the central banks aren’t as important as the economic data will be,” Innes said.
+“With markets operating in a macro vacuum today, investors aren’t exactly scrambling to put on risk.”

-Tokyo shares were weighed down by losses in electronics and tech-related companies like Nintendo and Sharp Corp. that have reported steep losses in the latest round of earnings.
+Tokyo shares were weighed down by losses in electronics and tech-related companies like Nintendo and Sharp Corp. that have reported weaker earnings than expected.

-SoftBank fell 6.5% after reporting its net profit sank $5.9 billion in the last quarter.
-Nintendo sank 7.4% following its latest earnings update, which showed a slight decline in profit in April-December from the year before.
+SoftBank fell 5.1% after reporting its net profit sank $5.9 billion in the last quarter.
+Nintendo sank 7.5% following its latest earnings update, which showed a slight decline in profit in April-December from the year before.
+Sharp’s shares dived 12.6%.

 Tuesday on Wall Street, the S&P 500 rose to 4,164.00 and the Dow gained 0.8% to 34,156.69.
 The Nasdaq jumped 1.9% to 12,113.79.